bevyengine/rfcs/rfcs/45-stageless.md

 The existing stage boundaries result in a large number of complications as they prevent us from operating across stages.
 Moreover, several related features (run criteria, states and fixed timesteps) are rather fragile and overly complex.
-This tangled mess needs to be holistically refactored: simplifying the scheduling model down into a single `Schedule`, moving towards an intent-based configuration style, taking full advantage of system labels as sets and leveraging exclusive systems to handle complex logic.
+This tangled mess needs to be holistically refactored: transferring the ownership of systems to an undivided `Schedule`, simplifying run criteria, taking full advantage of system labels as sets and leveraging exclusive systems to handle complex logic.

 ## Motivation